 ‘I solved it a few days ago,’ he said.

 Harry laughed.
-‘If I told you, it’d rather undermine my chances, no?’
+‘If I told you, I’d rather undermine my chances, wouldn’t I?’

-‘I suppose that’s true.’
+‘I suppose that is true.’
 Fleur’s delicate eyebrows arched into a gentle vee.
-‘I won’t be able to convince you that I’ve already found one of my own and am just interested?’
+‘I will not be able to convince you that I have already found one of my own and am just interested?’

 ‘You might.
 I don’t think you’d lie to me, but I still won’t be able to tell you.’